johnlbellamy/TextCleaner2000/README.md

 # WordCleaner2000
-A light-weight stop-word/custom stop-word removal tool and word cleaner.
+A light-weight stop-word/custom stop-word removal tool and text cleaner.

 You can put this in your python-dev directory or put it in your working directory.
 You need to pass the working directory as part of the initialization.
 See below for sample usage.